 Tax credits are subtracted not from taxable income, but directly from a person’s tax liability; they therefore reduce taxes dollar for dollar.
 As a result, credits have the same value for everyone who can claim their full value.

 Most tax credits are nonrefundable; that is, they cannot reduce a filer’s tax liability below zero.
 As a result, low-income filers often cannot receive the full benefit of the credits for which they qualify.
-For example, the child and dependent care credit is nonrefundable, so a married couple with two children and income under $28,600 in 2015 cannot receive the credit because the family has no tax liability.
+For example, the child and dependent care credit is nonrefundable, so a married couple with two children and income under $28,900 in 2017 cannot receive the credit because the family has no income tax liability.

-The EITC is the most commonly claimed credit, showing up on nearly 20 percent of 2012 tax returns.
-The CTC was nearly as popular, claimed on almost 16 percent of 2012 tax returns (figure 1).
+The EITC is the most commonly claimed credit, showing up on about 19 percent of 2014 tax returns.
+The CTC was nearly as popular, claimed on more than 15 percent of 2014 tax returns (figure 1).

-The EITC is also the most costly tax credit, totaling about $64 billion in 2012, nearly 40 percent of the total for all tax credits.
-The child credit was the second largest at roughly $55 billion, another third of the total (figure 2).
+The EITC is also the most costly tax credit, totaling about $68 billion in 2014.
+The child credit was the second largest at roughly $54 billion (figure 2).

 Internal Revenue Service.
-Statistics of Income—2012 Individual Income Tax Returns.
-Table A. “All Returns: Selected Income and Tax Items in Current and Constant 1990 Dollars, Tax Years 1990–2012” and Table 3.3.
-“All Returns: Tax Liability, Tax Credits and Tax Payments, by Size of Adjusted Gross Income, Tax Year 2012.”
+Statistics of Income—2014 Individual Income Tax Returns.
+Table A. “All Returns: Selected Income and Tax Items in Current and Constant 1990 Dollars, Tax Years 1990–2014” and Table 3.3.
+“All Returns: Tax Liability, Tax Credits and Tax Payments, by Size of Adjusted Gross Income, Tax Year 2014.”

 Urban-Brookings Tax Policy Center.
 Tax Facts.
-“Historical Deduction Type.”
+“Credit Type and Amount.”